bananasov/ViralTremors/README.md

 - Vibrate when you enter or exit the underworld
 - Vibrate when you shock something
 - Vibrate when you gain money
+- Vibrate when a bomb explodes
+- Vibrate when a jumpscare happens

 All of these are configurable and the config file can be found in the `BepInEx/config` directory under the name `ViralTremors.cfg`.